Racial justice group to Pepsi CEO: Dump Trump now

 Pepsi CEO Indra Nooyi, one of the most powerful women and minorities in business, is being aggressively pressured by a racial justice group to quit President Trump's advisory council.

-Six execs have left Trump's manufacturing council this week amid outrage over the president's response to the violence at a white nationalist rally in Charlottesville, Virginia.
+Seven execs have left Trump's manufacturing council this week amid outrage over the president's response to the violence at a white nationalist rally in Charlottesville, Virginia.

 Color of Change, a racial justice organization, is urging its 1 million members to hold Pepsi (PEP) and its huge array of products "accountable" if Nooyi doesn't step down from Trump's manufacturing council.